-Biffa Polymers to double output with £6.5 million investment in Wilton, UK
+Biffa Polymers plans to invest £6.5 million in Wilton, UK to double its output.

 The second recycled High Density Polyethylene (rHPDE) line will enable the company to double its output of food grade rHDPE, which is used to make milk bottles and food trays, from 10,000 tonnes per year to 20,000 tonnes.